 It is used in different ways to cure some of the common conditions.
 Since childhood, we are using it as a remedy to cure cough and cold.
 This root is extremely effective in relieving symptoms of nausea, loss of appetite, menstrual pain, joint pain, headache, and motion sickness.

 - Nausea and Indigestion: Ginger has worked wonders on people suffering from morning sickness and severe nausea during pregnancy.
 This wonder root has been used as a digestive aid in people suffering from constipation, bloating and other gastrointestinal disorders.

-- Anti-Inflammatory: Ginger’s anti-inflammatory properties come from the compound called gingerols, which helps to reduce pain caused by inflammation.
+- Anti-Inflammatory: It’s anti-inflammatory properties come from the compound called gingerols, which helps to reduce pain caused by inflammation.
 It has been effective against muscle pain and soreness.
 It is also useful to relieve migraine headaches and helps reduce pain during Menstruation.
-Ginger also helps reduce inflammation of arthritis.
+It also helps reduce inflammation of arthritis.

 - Lowers Blood Sugar: Ginger may have great anti-diabetic properties.
 It has been seen that ginger helps to lower blood sugar levels and improve various heart disease risk factors in patients with type 2 diabetes.

 - Lower Cholesterol: After a research, it has been found that ginger can lead to major reductions in LDL Cholesterol and blood triglyceride levels, and prevents blood clotting.

 - Anti-Bacterial: It can prevent the growth of different types of bacteria in our body.
 Its anti-bacterial properties fight against bacteria such as Salmonella, which causes diarrhea.
 It is also effective against oral bacteria due to the inflammatory disease of the gums.